3. Specialist Homes

 1.2.2 Supported housing is any housing scheme where accommodation is provided alongside care, support or supervision to help people live as independently as possible in the community.

-1.2.3 Specialist housing may be funded, as appropriate, through the Help to Buy: Shared Ownership, and Rent to Buy funding streams as well as through Social Rent and Affordable Rent.
+1.2.3 Specialist housing may be funded, as appropriate, through the Shared Ownership, and Rent to Buy funding streams as well as through Social Rent and Affordable Rent.

-1.2.4 This chapter sets out the requirements relevant to providers delivering specialist provision under the Shared Ownership and Affordable Homes Programme (SOAHP) 2016 to 2021 , the Affordable Homes Programme (AHP) 2021 to 2026 and the Rough Sleeping Accommodation Programme (RSAP).
+1.2.4 This chapter sets out the requirements relevant to providers delivering specialist provision under the Affordable Homes Programme (AHP) 2021 to 2026, the Shared Ownership and Affordable Homes Programme (SOAHP) 2016 to 2021 , the Rough Sleeping Accommodation Programme (RSAP) and the Single Homelessness Accommodation Programme (SHAP).
+In addition, funding is available through the AHP 2021 to 2026 for the provision of accommodation suitable for members of the Gypsy and Traveller community.
 These requirements will apply to each specialist housing type unless stated separately.

 2. Specialist housing types